Azure/CityPower-Build-Sample/docs/chapter-2a-leveraging-managed-mongodb-and-redis-services-for-your-node.js-app.md

 *Time to complete all of the exercises in this session: 30:00*

+You can also view a [video version of this session].

 ## Session Objectives

 * Migrate the database tier of the app from MongoDB to DocumentDB.